Crispy Herbed Panko Chicken: crispy, juicy, and ultra-flavorful chicken that's ready in just 30 minutes!

 - Freezing: leftovers do not freeze well

-Gor best results, reheat leftover panko chicken in a toaster oven over medium-low heat or an oven at 300 degrees for 4-6 minutes, or until the bread crumbs have crisped and the chicken is heated through.
+For best results, reheat the leftover panko crusted chicken breast in a toaster oven over medium-low heat or an oven at 300 degrees for 4-6 minutes, or until the bread crumbs have crisped and the chicken is heated through.

 You can also reheat the chicken in a microwave over medium heat in 30-45 second intervals, or until heated through, but the bread crumbs will not re-crisp this way.